nelsonbolanoscr/Tiger/NEDBANK_Install_521.md

  export PATH=<fully-qualified-path-to-the-cpd-cli>:$PATH
  ```

- * 2.3 Login back to the shell.
+ * 2.3 After editing the `.bashrc` file, in order to load this change, we need to close the current session and login back to the terminal, or do `bash`.

  * 2.4 Test the cpd-cli tool.